 Teachers in the water…

 Firstly, we would never have a child in an area of water that is unsafe for their ability.
 Since Covid we have adapted our skills to teach more from the pool side, and a little less from the water.
 We encourage children to develop their feel of the water and do it themselves.
 It can be very beneficial for the children when they learn this way.
 However, we keep a balanced approach and try to use an assistant in the water when it speeds up the learning process.
 We do our best to regularly have a teacher in the water at the levels that most need it: levels 1 and 4 (where the pool depth increases).
-Generally a swim teacher can better organise their group and see their swimmers technique from the pool side.
-Lastly, staffing issues during and since Covid have affected our ability to have extra teachers in the water but we have done our best to overcome this.
+Generally a swim teacher can better organise their group and see their swimmers technique from higher up on the pool side.